Drunken Angel: Development

 During writing of the screenplay, Uekusa met up with a member of the yakuza to develop the character of Matsunaga.
 While he and Kurosawa had intended for his counterpart to be a morally upright humanistic young doctor, the character was difficult to conceptualise and was changed when the two remembered an encounter they had with an unlicensed alcoholic doctor in Tokyo's black market district.
-Having spent five days prior to the doctor's change in character unsure of how to progress the script, they finished writing the film in about a day.
-However, Uekusa's meetings with the yakuza character model caused him to sympathise with their way of life to the degree that he and Kurosawa eventually argued over his sympathies.
+Having spent five days prior to the doctor's change in character unsure of how to progress the script, they finished writing the film in about one session.
+However, Uekusa's meetings with the yakuza character model caused him to sympathise with their way of life to the degree that he and Kurosawa eventually argued.
 Despite the speed with which the two of them finished the script, Kurosawa recalled the two of them sharing a rocky relationship during its development.
-Although they remained friends, the two of them separated and did not collaborate again following the script's completion.
+Although they remained friends, they did not collaborate again after completing the script.